Check out these thirty interesting facts you should know about Alice’s Adventures in Wonderland; one of the world’s most influential novels.

 Horror filmmakers have used the idea of Alice for films, such as 2010’s Alice in Murderland.

 Alice-in-Wonderland syndrome, which is also known as Todd’s syndrome, is a disorientating neurological condition.
-It is associated with brain tumours, drugs and migraines.
+It is associated with brain tumors, drugs, and migraines.